brnaveen1307/Web-2/Week -0/README.md

-This is the landing page of Zerodha developed using html and css.
+This is the clone of the landing page of Zerodha developed using html and css.